 Still to be chosen?

 Backsplash!
 I have a meeting with a local flooring company to look at some options tomorrow and I can’t wait to wrap my head around how it will look!
-I also need to find some window coverings (we get evening sun on those windows) and would love to get a beautiful runner for the floor.
+I also need to find some window coverings and would love to get a beautiful runner for the floor.
 But I still have time… right?!
 Ha!
 I’d love to hear your thoughts on the design!
-I am really excited to have this space finished… not just to get my kitchen back, but also to see this design come to life!
+I am really excited to have this space finished… not just to get my kitchen back, but also to see this green kitchen design plan come to life!

 PRODUCTS FROM THIS POST

 - Arm Lights – Wayfair